Mental health inequality: Ethnic and racial disparities and predictors

+Migrant disparities and predictors

+Mental health disparities are not just prevalent among racial groups but also among migrants.
+A cross-sectional study conducted in Shanghai observed that permanent migrants in the city were 7.1% more likely to experience depression and 7.8% more likely to experience problematic anger compared to non-migrants.
+Temporary migrants were 7.3% more likely to experience anxiety and 11.3% more likely to show signs of loneliness in comparison to non-migrants.

+These disparities disproportionately affect migrant populations.
+The process of immigration, including the pressures of acculturation, disrupts all facets of life, especially economic stability and family relations.
+Migrants are more likely to work in low-safety and low-wage environments, most of which do not have insurance plans, prolonging denied access to care and exacerbating financial issues.
+Additionally, migration interrupts social and community ties through acculturation, as immigrants are adjusting to the relocation to a new environment, increasing the risk of social isolation and exclusion.
+Language barriers, cultural differences, and unfamiliarity with new surroundings are all contributors to increased rates of anxiety, depression, and other mental health disorders within immigrant communities.

+The presence of acculturation and heightened discrimination within immigrant communities fuels stigma and marginalization, actively contributing to the wide disparities seen within the healthcare system, ultimately stressing the importance of culturally competent healthcare.
+Without culturally competent healthcare, immigrant communities face more barriers to treatment, ultimately worsening their mental health.

 LGBTQ+ disparities and predictors

 Sexuality plays a large role in the prediction of mental illnesses and overall mental health.
 Those who identify as lesbian, gay, bisexual, transgender, and/or queer have a higher risk of having mental health issues, most likely as a result of the continued discrimination and victimization they receive at the hands of others.
 In fact, a 2017 study found that states who had same-sex marriage laws that were supportive, had lower rates of suicide among adolescents that states that had unsupportive laws.

 Members of this population are confronted with derogatory and hateful comments, whether through face-to-face communication or through social media, which affects their self-worth and confidence, leading to anxiety, depression, thoughts of suicide, suicide attempts, and suicide.
 These mental health effects are most commonly seen among adolescents, however, they are also prevalent among adults of all ages.
-When Covid-19 hit the US, many people used social media to communicate.
+When COVID-19 hit the US, many people used social media to communicate.
 Although it was good for the majority of the population to still find connection, LGBTQ+ youth and emerging adults were beginning to experience higher rates of mental health issues due to social disconnection and cyber-bullying.
 The sources of discrimination and victimization that the LGBTQ+ population suffers from can be both external and internal.
 While parts of society today are not accepting of the LGBTQ+ community and make public statements to advertise their discontent, an identifying LGBTQ+ can also have low confidence and a lack of self-worth that furthers these negative mental health effects.